crowdbotics/modules/react-native/login/README.md

-# Basic Login Signup Screen
+# Login Signup Screen

-The Basic Login Signup Screen is a React Native-based screen that allows the user to login or signup.
+The Login Signup Screen is a React Native-based screen that allows the user to login or signup.

 ## Installation